 Where

-The large interpolation error of RPL mostly comes from the sharp-changing region close to the left boundary of
+The significant interpolation error in RPL mainly occurs in the sharply changing region near the left boundary of

-Meanwhile, the concentration of nodes in the other areas generates "too-accurate" approximation with respect to the error tolerance.
+In contrast, the concentration of nodes in other areas results in an "overly accurate" approximation relative to the error tolerance.

-However, ASG generates a relatively uniform error distribution over
+ASG, however, achieves a relatively uniform error distribution across

-Remark: The bad interpolation accuracy at the lower bound of
+Remark: The poor interpolation accuracy near the lower bound of

-could raise quantitatively significant issues in specific context of economic research (e.g. Hand-to-Mouth households, wealth distribution in Aiyagari model.)
+can lead to quantitatively significant issues in specific economic research contexts, such as studies on Hand-to-Mouth households or wealth distribution in the Aiyagari model.

-If we move to the 3-dimensional scenario, the sparsity becomes even larger.
-Starting from
+If we move to the 3-dimensional scenario, the sparsity of ASG relative to RPL becomes even more pronounced.
+From

 Spatial distribution of ASG supporting nodes